mongock/mongock/CONTRIBUTING.md

 **Contributor raising successful pul request will get listed with special mention in our [contributor list](https://github.com/mongock/mongock/blob/master/CONTRIBUTORS.md).**

-Contributors making pull requests, will be listed in our [contributor page](https://www.mongock.io/v5/contribution/contributors)

 ### Implementing a new driver

 Providing a new driver is considered the highest level of external contribution.
-On top of being in our [contributor page](https://www.mongock.io/v5/contribution/contributors), these kind of contributions are often compensated with bounties.
+On top of being in our [contributor page](https://www.mongock.io/v5/contribution/contributors), these kind of contributions are often **compensated with bounties**.

-If you want to contribute by providing a driver that is not in our [bounty-list](https://github.com/mongock/mongock/labels/Bounty%20%3Amoney_mouth_face%3A%3Amoneybag%3A), feel free to contact us [here](mailto:support@mongock.io) to check if that specific driver is subject to any bounty.
+If you want to contribute by providing a driver that is not in our [suggested list of drivers](https://github.com/mongock/mongock/labels/driver-requested), feel free to contact us [here](mailto:support@mongock.io) to suggest a new one!

 To submit a new driver, please follow these steps: